FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

- There are many judgments below to prevent GitHub from being inaccessible in China.
+ There are many judgments below to prevent GitHub from being inaccessible in China

 ## Second paragraph